-Note 13.
+Note 17.
 Segment Reporting

-Operating segments are business components of an enterprise for which separate financial information is available and regularly evaluated by the chief operating decision maker ("CODM"), who for HSS, is the Company's Chief Executive Officer.
-We operate in two primary business segments, Hughes and ESS as described in Note 1 of these consolidated financial statements.
+Operating segments are business components of an enterprise for which separate financial information is available and regularly evaluated by the chief operating decision maker ("CODM"), who for EchoStar is the Company's Chief Executive Officer.
+Prior to March 2017, we operated in three primary business segments, Hughes, EchoStar Technologies and ESS.
+Following consummation of the Share Exchange described in Notes 1, 3 and 19 of these consolidated financial statements, we no longer operate the EchoStar Technologies business segment.
 The primary measure of segment profitability that is reported regularly to our CODM is earnings before interest, taxes, depreciation and amortization, or EBITDA.
 Effective in March 2017, we also changed our overhead allocation methodology to reflect how the CODM evaluates our segments.
 Historically, the costs of all corporate functions were included on an allocated basis in each of the business segments' EBITDA.
 Under the revised allocation methodology, these costs are now reported and analyzed as part of "Corporate and Other" (previously "All Other and Eliminations").
 Our prior period segment EBITDA disclosures have been restated to reflect this change.